By celebrating written language, Prospect Street

 to be the literary

 Prospect Street Writers House’s philosophy is embodied in poet Donald Hall’s maxim – “The friendship of writers is the history of literature.”
 Situated in the village of North Bennington, Vermont, Prospect Street celebrates written language and fosters literary discourse.
-Small classes, time to write, and good company form the basis of what this writers house has to offer.
+Peace & quiet, time to write, and good company form the basis of what this writers house has to offer.

 A Message From V Hansmann

 I graduated with a concentration in nonfiction from a low-res MFA in June of 2011.
 Those two years changed my life.
 After thirty years in business, I had become the English major I always intended to be.
 I cherished the ten-day residencies in January and June, because for once I was in the company of smart, accomplished people who loved books and were interested in the same thing I was – learning to be a better writer.

 And I hope you’ll come back.